gherardovarando/gherardovarando.github.io/index.md

 * Gaussian graphical models
 * Graphical models for dynamical systems
 * Staged event trees, Chain event graphs and asymmetric graphical models
+* Parametrizations of the cone of positive definite matrices and applications to probabilistic graphical models.